 PSY 544 – Intelligence Testing

 I am a clinical neuropsychologist whose research has focused on understanding brain-behavior relationships across the lifespan in diverse individuals.
-I believe that new treatments for brain disorders need to be empirically supported, informed by their neurobiological underpinnings and understood in a cultural context.
-So, my research has integrated traditional and computerized neuropsychological assessment with modern neuroimaging methods in diverse populations.
-Some of my research has focused on neurocognition (e.g. memory) and social cognition (e.g. emotion perception, theory of mind).
-I have been interested in aging-related changes in these constructs, as well as the nature and significance of facial affect and identity recognition difficulties (including self-face processing), particularly in the schizophrenia spectrum.
-I love research and mentoring and try to excite students about research involving clinical neuropsychology, diversity, psychosis, aging and cognitive neuroscience.
+I believe that assessments and treatments for brain disorders need to be empirically supported, informed by their neurobiological underpinnings and understood in a cultural context.
+So, my lab group has focused on research that integrates traditional and computerized neuropsychological assessment with modern neuroimaging methods in diverse populations.
+My current line of research is focused on examining the relationship between asthma and brain-behavior functions.
+We are currently running studies looking at how asthma affects thinking, and how it disproportionately affects some groups more than others.
+We are also planning studies to look at the impact of asthma on the brain as measured through cutting-edge neuroimaging technologies such as functional near-infrared spectroscopy (fNIRS).
+I love research and mentoring and try to excite students about research involving clinical neuropsychology, asthma, cognitive neuroscience and diversity.

 Some representative publications: